SamHastings1066/Squatify/README.md

 - 📅 **Detailed Workout History**: Keep an eye on your progress with a calendar-based workout history and detailed exercise metrics.
 - 💪 **Motivation & Progress**: Visualize your achievements and stay motivated.

-Squatify is a blend of user-centric design and robust functionality.
+Squatify uses state-of-the-art pose estimation software.
+Since this is a fast moving field the software used in Squatify is likely to change - especially as Apple improves the models in its VisionOS.
 Please get in contact if you wish to collaborate (: